PaulRBerg/prb-proxy/README.md

 when DSProxy was originally developed.
 The Solidity compiler has [improved](https://docs.soliditylang.org/en/v0.8.7/080-breaking-changes.html) a lot, new OPCODES have been added to the EVM, and development environments like [Hardhat](https://hardhat.org/) make writing smart contracts a breeze.

 PRBProxy is a modern version of DSProxy.
-It still uses `DELEGATECALL` to forwards contract call, though it employs the [high-level instruction](https://ethereum.stackexchange.com/q/37601/24693) rather than assembly.
-There are however two major enhancements:
+It still uses `DELEGATECALL` to forwards contract calls, though it employs the [high-level instruction](https://ethereum.stackexchange.com/q/37601/24693) rather than assembly.
+There are two major improvements:

 1. PRBProxy is more lightweight.
-It takes [less gas](./README.md#gas-efficiency) to deploy, because it uses [EIP-1167][3] and it contains only the strictly necessary features.
+It takes [less gas](./README.md#gas-efficiency) to deploy, because it contains only the strictly necessary features.
 2. Unlike DSProxy, which uses [CREATE](https://ethereum.stackexchange.com/questions/760/how-is-the-address-of-an-ethereum-contract-computed),
    instances of PRBProxy are deployed via [CREATE2][1].
 This enables clients to deterministically compute the address of the proxy contract ahead of time.

 Talking to the Maker team, I figured that the target contract [caching](https://github.com/dapphub/ds-proxy/blob/e17a2526ad5c9877ba925ff25c1119f519b7369b/src/proxy.sol#L130-L150) feature of DSProxy didn't really pick up steam.
-I have decided not to include it in PRBProxy, thus reducing the size of the bytecode.
+I have thus decided to not include it in PRBProxy, making the bytecode smaller.

-A noteworthy knock-on effect of using `CREATE2` is that it stamps out the risk of a [chain reorg](https://en.bitcoin.it/wiki/Chain_Reorganization).
-With DSProxy, one has to wait for a few blocks to be mined before one can be sure that the contract is safe to use.
-With PRBProxy, there is no need to do that.
-In fact, it is safe to send funds to the proxy _before_ it is even deployed.
+A noteworthy knock-on effect of using `CREATE2` is that it eliminates the risk of a [chain reorg](https://en.bitcoin.it/wiki/Chain_Reorganization) overriding the proxy.
+With DSProxy, one has to wait for a few blocks to be mined before one can assume the contract to be safe to use.
+With PRBProxy, there is no such risk.
+It is even safe to send funds to the proxy _before_ it is deployed.

 I covered a lot here, but I barely scratched the surface.
-Maker's developer guide [Working with DSProxy](https://github.com/makerdao/developerguides/blob/master/devtools/working-with-dsproxy/working-with-dsproxy.md) dives deep into how to compose proxy transactions.
-For the reasons here expounded the guide applies to PRBProxy as well;
+Maker's developer guide [Working with DSProxy](https://github.com/makerdao/developerguides/blob/master/devtools/working-with-dsproxy/working-with-dsproxy.md) dives deep into how to compose contract calls.
+For the reasons mentioned herein, the guide applies to PRBProxy as well;
 just keep in mind the differences between the two.

 ## Install